 On 24 February 2022 Russia invaded Ukraine and launched a full scale military attack against Ukraine.
 Russian military forces entered Ukrainian territory and, as of the date of the Base Prospectus, occupy several cities and infrastructure sites in Ukraine.
 The war caused increased market volatility and may negatively affect the Polish economy.
 In particular, the war has caused a significant increase in prices of commodities and fuel, which have pushed up inflation and pushed down real incomes in the households sector.
 This may put an additional financial strain on the Bank's customers and affect their ability to perform their obligations towards the Bank.
 The war has also caused a number of Ukrainians to seek refuge in neighbouring countries.
-According to the United Nations Refugee Agency from more than 1.6 million Ukrainians who applied for temporary protection in Poland, almost one million still remains in the country as of 7 May 2024.
+According to the United Nations Refugee Agency around 1.6 million Ukrainians applied for temporary protection in Poland.
 Such a large number of refugees put a strain on the Polish public services and has led to increased government spending aimed at supporting the refugees.
-On the other hand the data shows, that Ukrainian refugees quickly adapted to life in Poland, around 65-70% of adult migrants is active on the domestic labour market.
-In April 2024, the Ukrainian government decided that male citizens of Ukraine aged 18 to 60, including those residing in Poland, can collect new Ukrainian passports only in the territory of Ukraine.
-This has caused speculation about potential exodus of some of the Ukrainians from Poland which might have negative impact on the Polish labour market.
+On the other hand the data shows, that Ukrainian refugees quickly adapt to life in Poland, around 60-65% of adult migrants is active on the domestic labour market and rising share of migrants declare, they might stay in Poland for longer.

 The outbreak of the war, external pressures on the PLN, sharp increases in commodity prices and strong consumer demand caused the inflation to rise.
 The CPI inflation peaked in February 2023, at 18.4% y/y and since then has been declining at a modest pace.
-In both February and March 2024, CPI returned to the CPI target (2.5% +/- 1p.p.), and, assuming the extension of the anti-inflation measures introduced in Poland, the average annual CPI inflation is forecast to stay within the target in 2024 and 2025; however, in the absence of extension of the shielding measures, inflation would average 5.7% in 2024, before falling to 3.5% in 2025.
+It is expected, that CPI should return to the CPI target (2.5% +/- 1p.p.) in 2025.
 Sustained high inflation may have a negative effect on the financial standing of the Group's customers, in particular the individuals.
 The Bank's customers may not be able to satisfy their obligations towards the Group which, in turn, may negatively affect the Bank's financial condition and its ability to perform its obligations under the Covered Bonds.
 More challenging macroeconomic conditions may also lead to a decreased customer demand for the Bank's products and services.
 Some of the Bank's customers may also experience difficulties in performing their obligations under loans granted by the Bank which could cause an increase in the Bank's expected credit losses.